ArturYasnov/SegFormer-with-PytorchLightning/README.md

 and [huggingface segformer documentation](https://huggingface.co/docs/transformers/model_doc/segformer).

-Results of a model after first 20 epochs of training on 600 images dataset.
+An example of model results after the first 20 training epochs on a dataset (contains 600 images).

 Image: